 Adaptability:

-Ask clarifying questions: When we truly want to understand what the speaker is saying, we should ask for clarification if something is not clear or ask for more information.
+- Ask clarifying questions: To ensure complete understanding of what the speaker says we need to ask for clarification when something is unclear and request more information.

 Why Active Listening is Essential for Workplace Success